 Cyprus capital gains tax is only charged on the sale of Cyprus property.
-Gains from shares and the sale of overseas property are exempt – making Cyprus a very attractive tax regime for retirees.
+Gains from shares and the sale of overseas property are exempt – making Cyprus a very attractive tax regime to relocate to.

-One of the tax benefits of living in Cyprus is the fact that capital gains tax is so limited.
-Only gains arising from the disposal of local real estate are chargeable.
-Gains made on the sale of shares, company shareholdings, overseas property, or any other assets are not taxed in Cyprus.
+Cyprus offers various advantages, and one of the tax benefits of living there is the fact that capital gains tax is so limited.
+Only gains arising on the disposal of local real estate are chargeable.
+Gains made on the sale of shares, company shareholdings, overseas property or any other assets are not taxed in Cyprus.

-If you are planning to move to Cyprus, therefore, it may be worth waiting until you are a tax resident there to sell the assets you own in the UK or elsewhere.
+If you are planning to move to Cyprus, therefore, it may be worth waiting until you are tax resident here to sell the assets you own in the UK or elsewhere.

 Cyprus capital gains tax on property